Omnirem/Omnirem/README.md

-- 👋 Hi, I’m Veeral
+- 👾 Hi, I’m Veeral
-- 👀 I’m interested in Java and AI
+- 💻 I’m currently learning Python
-- 🌱 I’m currently learning Java in BlueJ environment
+- 🌱 I’m interested in the implementation of computational methods in science and technology
-- 💞️ I’m looking to collaborate on any basic Java project
+- 👀 I genuinely don't know why I'm here but I'm looking forward to work and collaborate with literally anything

 <!---
 Omnirem/Omnirem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.